 - are an important habitat for native fauna.

-Some trees meeting the general circumference size may be exempt from regulated and significant tree controls either because of their location or their species.
+Some trees may be exempt from regulated and significant tree controls either because of their location or their species.

 For more information view the SA Government’s Community Information Sheet and Council’s Fact Sheet on Regulated and Significant Trees(PDF, 155KB)